ctcoleman/web-module-challenge-scope-and-closure/README.md

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+  Object-Oriented Programming uses properties and methods to access and modify data.
+These are properties and methods of the object they are manipulating.
+The type of object being delt with is dependent on the class of the object.
+JavaScript is concidered an OoP paradigm.
+Esentially, it's multiple objects (methods and properties) working together to access and modify data as instructed.
+Examples are for loops, if statements, etc.

+  Functional programming useses the application of a tree like structure of functions all returning values to manipulate data types.
+Functions can be passed to arguments and returned from other functions.
+Functions pass around data between one another returning new values.
+We can reuse already provided functions or create new ones ourselves.
+JavaScript can also run with functional programming.
+JavaScript combines the two pradigms.
+Example would be Math.round, array.filter, arra.map

+  Personally functional programming makes most sense and seems most....productive.
+Maybe it's just easier for me to understand.
+Easier on the eyes.

 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)